Standards and Conventions

 Environment

-- Environment name: dev/test/prod/sandbox/poc (pat - production acceptance testing is optional as prepred)
+- Environment name: dev/test/prod/sandbox/poc (pat - production acceptance testing is optional as preferred)

 VNET